-- 2113 Pathology and Microbiology II: Applications Covers pathology and micro- biology principles, including an understanding of how diseases and pathogens affect embalmers and the embalming process.
+- 2023 Basics of Accounting for Funeral Science Surveys the basic concepts of accounting as it relates to sole proprietorships and partnerships within the funeral service industry.
+Examines the recording of financial data during the accounting cycle including sales and accounts receivable, purchases and accounts payable, cash and banking procedures, payroll and taxes, preparation and analysis of financial statements.
+Meets the requirements of the Associate of Applied Science in Funeral Science degree as stipulated by the American Board of Funeral Service Education.
+(F) - 2113 Pathology and Microbiology II: Applications Covers pathology and micro- biology principles, including an understanding of how diseases and pathogens affect embalmers and the embalming process.
 Methods of combating the effects of microbes, diseases, and the drugs used to fight them are studied with an emphasis on ensuring safety and optimizing embalming results.
 Prerequisite: BIOL 1113.
 (F) - 2124 Embalming II Emphasizes specific principles and applications for techniques of embalming.
-Topics covered include linear and anatomical guides, case analysis, formulating chemical solutions, complete analysis of the circulatory system, possible embalming complications and methods to safely and effectively overcome them.
+Topics covered include linear and anatomical guides, case analysis, formulating chemical solutions, complete analysis of the circulatory system, possible embalming complications and methods to overcome them safely and effectively.
 Prerequisite: FUS 1003.
 (F) - 2171 Practicum I Offers students' practical training and experience in embalming and restorative art while working in local mortuaries under the supervision of licensed preceptors.
-Emphasis is placed on development and improvement of skills, which reinforce classroom learning.
+Emphasis is placed on development and improvement of skills, which reinforces classroom learning.
 Students must consult their advisor before enrolling in this course.
-Prerequisites: FUS 1003 and FUS 1012 (may be concurrent).
+Prerequisites: FUS 1003 and FUS 1012 (may be taken concurrently).
 (F) - 2181 Practicum II A continuation of Practicum I, this course offers students continued practical training and experience in embalming and restorative art while working in local mortuaries under the supervision of licensed preceptors.
-Emphasis is placed on further development and improvement of skills, which reinforce classroom learning.
+Emphasis is placed on further development and improvement of skills, which reinforces classroom learning.
 Completion requires verification of students' skills by a university representative.
 Students must consult their advisor before enrolling in the course.
 Prerequisite: FUS 2171.
 (S) - Funeral Directing Examines the specific skills, duties, responsibilities, and ethical obligations of funeral professionals.
 Funeral service and procedures used in military, fraternal, and religious funerals in the United States are studied, as are the history of funeral activities of various cultures and areas, and sociological aspects of customs and cultures as they pertain to the funeral, death, and final disposition.
-(Extended SU) - 2253 Funeral Service Psychology and Counseling Studies the natural grieving process in adults and children, adjustment mechanisms, bereavement, and the role of the funeral director in counseling the bereaved.
+(Extended SU) - Funeral Service Psychology and Counseling Studies the natural grieving process in adults and children, adjustment mechanisms, bereavement, and the role of the funeral director in counseling the bereaved.
 General Psychology will not be allowed as substitution for FUS 2253.
-(Extended SU) - Comprehensive Review Reviews the entire curriculum for graduating sophomores culminating with practice exams designed to prepare students for the national board and various state board examinations.
+(Extended SU) - 2262 Comprehensive Review Reviews the entire curriculum for graduating sophomores culminating with practice exams designed to prepare students for the national board and various state board examinations.
 Must be taken in the last semester of the sophomore year.
 (S)